Taking prescription medication abroad

 Always carry more than you might need for emergencies or avoid trying to get a prescription filled abroad, especially for restricted medications.
 It can be helpful for you to include some medication in different bags if possible.
 If you lose one bag, you still have a supply in another bag.

-Common medication and equipment people travel with
+Common medications and equipment people travel with

 There are many different types of medication that people need to travel with for a range of various health conditions.
 Your airline will have procedures and policies for those travelling with pre-existing health conditions, such as: